 The Operation and Maintenance of Electric Power Generation, Control, Transformation, Transmission and Distribution Lines and Equipment.

-Several key provisions of the new ruling are outlined below:
+Several key provisions of the ruling are outlined below:

 - The employer shall ensure that each employee exposed to hazards from electric arcs wears protective clothing and other protective equipment with an arc rating greater than or equal to the heat energy estimate whenever that estimate exceeds 2.0 cal/cm2.
 “This protective equipment shall cover the employee’s entire body,” except for certain exemptions for hands, feet and head protection.
-Previously, 1910.269 required that “…each employee who is exposed to the hazards of flames or electric arcs does not wear clothing that, when exposed to flames or electric arcs, could increase the extent of the injury that would be sustained by the employee.”
+This requirement replaced the previous, and now inoperative standard “…each employee who is exposed to the hazards of flames or electric arcs does not wear clothing that, when exposed to flames or electric arcs, could increase the extent of the injury that would be sustained by the employee.”

-- In addition to flame resistant apparel, there are revisions to the requirements for head protection.
+- In addition to flame resistant apparel, there are requirements for head protection.
 Face shields with minimum arc rating of 8 cal/cm2 are required (dependent on type of exposure) and arc-rated hood or face shield with balaclava is required at higher exposures.
-Download the FAQs from our blog for details.
+Download the FAQs from TyndaleUSA.com for details.
 Hand and foot protection is also discussed in the ruling; details are available in our on specific requirements.